Tarleton’s Resurrection. Part 1/4: Tarleton’s place in the history of fools, clowns and jesters

 Scent an honest man from a knave.”

 The story tells us that Tarlton was sensitive about his flattened nose, and perceived – rightly or wrongly – that the audience member knew this and was trying to goad him, not “an honest man [but] a knave”, so his versified reply is an angry retort rather than comedy; and that his nose was damaged defending his financial interest in bear baiting.
-Bear-baiting, present in England since the middle ages, became big business in the mid-16th century when permanent venues for animal fights became established, for example, on the south bank of the Thames.
+Bear baiting, present in England since the middle ages, became big business in the mid-16th century when permanent venues for animal fights became established, for example, on the south bank of the Thames.
 It wasn’t only bears: bets were placed on dogs, bulls, chimpanzees and other animals in their fight to the death for human entertainment, and this bloody spectacle was the chief commercial competition for the theatre.
 As we see below in the detail from Claes Visscher’s engraving, Londinium Florentissima Britanniae Urbs, The Bear Gardens and The Globe were neighbours on the bank of The Thames.
 It wasn’t only the pastime of commoners: Queen Elizabeth organised bear-baiting for the visit of the French ambassador, and King James I used the Tower of London’s animal menagerie as stock for private shows pitting polar bears against lions.

 A detail from Claes Visscher’s engraving, Londinium Florentissima Britanniae Urbs,